-- 1. Open the ad hoc report writer portlet (see Launching the Ad Hoc Report Writer) and locate the report you want to delete. - 2.
-Hover your mouse cursor on the desired report to reveal the report tools to the left. - 3.
-Click ... - 4.
-The ad hoc report writer prompts you to confirm the deletion. - 5.
-Click OK.
+- 1. Open the ad hoc report writer portlet (see Launching the Ad Hoc Report Writer on page 886) and locate the report you want to delete. - Hover your mouse cursor on the desired report to reveal the report tools to the left. - 3.
+Click 🔼.

+The ad hoc report writer prompts you to confirm the deletion.

+4. Click OK.